drew-two/GTSRB-Traffic-Sign-Image-Recognition/README.md

 To this end, sophisticated traffic sign classification systems are a necessary component of any ADAS system.
 This project will implement a toy example using a Convolutional Neural Network via Keras with the German Traffic Sign Recognition Benchmark (GTSRB).
 Although this is not ideal for a production vehicle, such applications could be useful for model testing by data scientists, or for monitoring production models as well as possible redundancy.

 Chosen because I am interested and it is relatively small, should be easier to download/unpack etc.

+Disclaimer: I trained this locally, as I have a GPU and Amazon GPU instances can be expensive.
+Otherwise, I would have run that part in the cloud.